 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

-Eagles on Ice is held every January by the Wings over Alma Nature & Art Center and will be celebrating its 10th year in 2017.
+Eagles on Ice is held every January by the Wings Over Alma Nature & Art Center and will be celebrating its 14th year in 2021.
 The Center was initially named for the Bald Eagles flying over Main Street Alma and this event celebrates their importance to our community.
-In the winter Bald Eagles are attracted by the open waters below Lock & Dam #4 and we have dozens of Bald Eagles who have migrated from Canada.
+In the winter Bald Eagles are attracted by the open waters below Lock & Dam #4 and we host dozens of Bald Eagles who migrate from Canada.
 Activities are held throughout the day as the Center builds awareness of the Bald Eagles wintering population.
 Due to COVID-19 precautions, this event is currently suspended.

 Birding by Mini Train is held twice a year with two trips during spring migration and one trip during fall migration by the Wings Over Alma Nature & Art Center.
 It features birding guides and habitat for exploration by approximately 160 participants with migration activity taking place along The Mississippi Flyway.
 The event is held on a mini-train through the Tiffany Bottoms State Nature Area along the Chippewa River.
 Due to COVID19 precautions this event is currently suspended but the September 2021 event may be offered.

 Flyway Film Festival is held in October each year and Alma participates as one of their movie viewing sites.
-This is becoming a great opportunity to promote and educate participants about the Mississippi Flyway and fall migration.
-We intend to more closely associate the Mississippi Flyway and fall bird migration to the Flyway Film Festival.
+This is a great opportunity to promote and educate participants about the Mississippi Flyway and fall migration.
+We intend to continue to associate the Mississippi Flyway and fall bird migration to the Flyway Film Festival.
 Due to COVID-19 precautions, this event is currently suspended.